 What happens to my organization on December 26th?

-This feedback tool will be available through March 17, 2014.
-Once we receive, aggregate, and summarize the information, we will publish the non-Federal feedback and Federal awarding agency metrics here.
+The feedback tool for non-Federal stakeholders closed on March 17th and the COFAR and OMB are in the process of reviewing submissions.
+Once aggregate and summarize the information, we will publish the non-Federal feedback and Federal awarding agency metrics here.

 Entire (2 hour) webcast: